|Dates:||June 29 – July 19|

 English Teaching & Playground Construction

-We make our way over the highest motorable road in the world into a breathtaking valley landscape to a rural Ladakhi school where we set up our base camp for the next several days.
+We make our way over the highest motorable road in the world into a breathtaking valley landscape to a rural Ladakhi school where we set up our base camp for the next several days and begin our spotlight service project in India.
 Situated next to a small schoolhouse that has rarely experienced foreign visitors, we spend our mornings working in the school leading an English tutoring and conversation program, and the afternoons constructing much-anticipated playgrounds and refurbishing elements of the school.
 Evenings are spent under the stars, sharing games and cultural interactions with the local families, while furthering our knowledge of the slower-paced Ladakhi lifestyle.

 No visit to the Himalayas is complete without some trekking.
 We will reward our hard work by taking an opportunity to explore the surrounding countryside and hike to some stunning views of the area, returning to our Base Camp for one last night in our newfound rural home!